mokranerachedi/customer-churn-prediction/README.md

-# Costumer Churn Prediction using Machine Learning
+# Customer Churn Prediction using Machine Learning

 Customer churn happens when customers decide to not continue purchasing products/services from an organization and end their association.
 This phenomenon is inevitable, one day or another, all companies lose customers.
 In fact, there can be many reasons for this: a decrease in the need, a loss of interest in the product or service offered, a better offer from a competitor, a price increase, etc…